Are you feeling silly for how desperately you crave affection?

 Trauma can result in significant insecurity and distrust in the world.

-This is why a child that has grown up with trauma may crave affection so much.
-If they didn’t get it from their parents, then they will have to find it elsewhere.
+This is why a child who has grown up with trauma may crave affection so much.
+If they don’t get it from their parents, they will have to find it elsewhere.

-For some people this means looking for a partner.
-But for others it means looking for friends or even other people’s partners.
-This can be why you see so many people that crave love and attention in an unhealthy way!
+For some people, this means looking for a partner.
+But for others, it means looking for friends or even other people’s partners.
+This can be why so many people crave love and attention in an unhealthy way!

-Some behaviors that might be an sign of a child (or grown adult!) who experienced childhood trauma are:
+Some behaviors that might be a sign of a child (or grown adult!) who experienced childhood trauma are:

 3 – Neglect / Lack of Affection